• Skip to primary navigation

 Jump to Recipe Print Recipe

-We all know how hard it is get teenage boys to eat their greens, my nephew is no exception!
+We all know how hard it is to get teenage boys to eat their greens, my nephew is no exception!
 Cucumber is one of the few vegetables that he will eat, he loves feta and chilli so I made this salad especially for him.

-Serving Suggestions
+4. Serving Suggestions 🍽

 As there are only a few ingredients in this feta cucumber salad it is important to choose them wisely.
 I have used Lebanese cucumbers as they are small, tender and have only a few seeds.
 But you could also use telegraph cucumber or even baby cucumbers called qukes with their cool quenching crunch.

-The feta adds tangy, salty flavour to this salad and it is better to opt for a variety that crumbles well yet is creamy such as Greek or Bulgarian Feta.
+The feta adds a tangy, salty flavour to this salad and it is better to opt for a variety that crumbles well yet is creamy such as Greek or Bulgarian Feta.

-2 Easy steps to making Feta Cucumber Salad
+2 Easy Steps to Making This Salad

-STEP 1 - Cut the cucumbers
+Step 1 - Cut the cucumbers

 You can make this Feta Cucumber Salad two ways either in curls or half-moons.
 The curls are prettier while the half-moons are better if you like more feta on your fork.

-1Ribbon Feta Cucumber Salad
+Ribbon Feta Cucumber Salad

 Discard the dark green strips, turn your cucumber over and lie it flat, now it will sit still while you are peeling it.
 Continue peeling until you have come to the end of your cucumber.

-• Cucumbers being sliced into ribbons with a peeler on a wooden board.
+Cucumbers being sliced into ribbons with a peeler on a wooden board.

-2Half-moon Feta Cucumber Salad
+Half-moon Feta Cucumber Salad

 Wash the cucumbers, then peel, leaving alternate strips of green, remove the tops and bottoms.

-• Cucumbers being peeled with a peeler on a wooden board.
+Cucumbers being peeled with a peeler on a wooden board.

-• Hands deseeding a cucumber with a spoon over a wooden board.
+Hands deseeding a cucumber with a spoon over a wooden board.

-• Cutting seeded cucumbers into half moons with a knife on a wooden board.
+Cutting seeded cucumbers into half moons with a knife on a wooden board.

-STEP 2 - Assemble the salad
+Step 2 - Assemble the salad

 Now we are almost done!

-1. Arrange your cucumbers (whichever way you have sliced them) in a bowl.
+Arrange your cucumbers (whichever way you have sliced them) in a bowl, then season them with some salt.

-6. Either toss the ingredients together or serve it as it is.
+Either toss the ingredients together or serve it as it is.

-Some variations to try
+Some Variations to Try

 You could also make this salad with fresh chilli instead of the chilli flakes for a bright pop of heat instead of the slow burn from the chilli flakes.